 Hello and welcome to my site.

-In the last four years I’ve been writing like two entirely separate but perfectly functioning demons and have completed three novels and around sixty short stories.
+In the last four years I’ve been writing like two entirely separate but perfectly functioning demons and have completed five novels and around eighty short stories.

-My short stories have been accepted by over forty good publications and I find I get a new ‘yes’ from an editor on average every few weeks.
-They are a bit like buses, nothing for a couple of months and then three in one day.
+My short stories have been accepted by around sixty good publications.
 I list some of these publications on other pages – they are mainly in the UK and US, but my Christmas tale ‘The Christmas Violin’ has been published by Malawi’s excellent literature magazine, the Nthanda Review.
 You will find some stuff about me and my writing on other pages, including links to where my short stories have been published.

 ‘A brief moment of rage’ was selected for Ellen Datlow’s Best Horror of the Year, Volume 11.
 Enough said.

 I was really pleased to have my story ‘The Bookmark’ picked up by Woman’s Weekly.
-I had wondered, given that I write a lot of horror, can I also write something that is comforting and heart warming?
+I had wondered, given that I write a lot of stories where people come to sticky ends, can I also write something that is comforting and heart warming?
 Woman’s Weekly has a distribution of over 300K- pretty damned good.

 My short story ‘The Face’ didn’t win Leslie Marrick’s Mythic Beasts ‘Medusa’ contest, but got an honourable mention and will appear in the publication.